Sandoun/Sandoun/README.md

 My name is Felix,

-I am a self taught software engineer from Germany with a background in electrical engineering, that started learning Javascript and C# at the age of 16.
+I am a self taught software engineer from Germany with a background in electrical engineering 💻
-So anyways here are some quick impressions of my work.

 <details>
 <summary>Click here to expand</summary>